f13dev/coil-calc/README.md

 ## Requirements
 * Bash - although this could easily be modified for a different shell
 * BC
+Bash is only accessible from computers running variants of Linux/BSD/MacOS X
 # Coil Calc
 ## Usage
 ### Without arguments